 Will received his Bachelor of Science in Architecture (and his love for Tex-Mex food) in his home state of Texas, where he attended Texas Tech University.
 After developing a resistance to 100+ degree heat, he decided to travel up north to the University of Michigan to earn his Masters of Architecture, where he learned how to survive below freezing temperatures.
 In his spare time, Will’s hobbies include reading and watching classic works of science fiction, “kitbashing,” and experimenting with digital sculpting software.

 In her spare time, she enjoys travel, art hunting, visiting museums/galleries and any kind of outdoor activity; especially hiking in the Colorado mountains with her best friend.
-Due to Kaitlin’s art career she has traveled around the world, but always called Chicago home and is now thrilled to be back.
-She is also an avid classic movie connoisseur; as she says, “the only channel I ever watch is TCM”.
+Due to Kaitlin’s art career, she has traveled around the world, but always called Chicago home and is now thrilled to be back.
+She is also an avid classic movie connoisseur.
 Kaitlin lives across from Lincoln Park with Willow, her loving, ever entertaining kitty.

 53 W. Jackson Blvd.